MrThanasiz/UoM-Erasmus-Helper/README.md

 ## Versioning

-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, check the [Releases tab on the repository](https://github.com/MrThanasiz/UoM-Erasmus-Helper/releases).

 ## Authors